ccamlr/CCAMLRGIS/README.md

 Depending on the function used, the CCAMLRGIS package computes data summaries and includes them in the resulting spatial object.
-For example, *create_Polys* take any numerical values included in the *Input* data frame and computes, for each polygon, the minimum, maximum, mean, median, sum, count and standard deviation of values associated with each polygon.
+For example, *create_Polys* takes any numerical values included in the *Input* data frame and computes, for each polygon, the minimum, maximum, mean, median, sum, count and standard deviation of values associated with each polygon.
 The *sf* package has some useful plotting methods,